-It’s that time of the year again.
 This tax period YA 2020, you will be paying taxes for the income earned last year in 2019.
-So, we put together a checklist of the details you need to know when filing your income tax.
+We put together a checklist of the details you need to know when filing your income tax.

 Taxes are considered contributions towards nation-building in Singapore.
 During Budget 2020, the Deputy Prime Minister and Finance Minister Heng Sweet Keat announced a slew of support measures from the government to aid businesses, families and individuals in Singapore.